Vanshika-Agrawal-Bose/mock-otp-service/README.md

 | POST   | `/otp/verify`    | Verify a submitted OTP   |

 ### 🔹 Internals

-- OTPs are stored in-memory with a **TTL value** (e.g. 300s).
+- OTPs are stored in-memory with a defined TTL (e.g., 300s).
-- **Go channels** and a **goroutine-based expiry watcher** are used to monitor and delete expired OTPs.
+- A goroutine-based expiry watcher monitors and deletes expired OTPs using Go channels.
-- **Internal queue** is used to inform of requests that come into the system and when OTP expires.
+- An internal queue (channel) is used to communicate new OTP requests and expiry scheduling.

-## 🧠 Key Concepts Demonstrated

-- **Go concurrency** with goroutines and channels
+- Demonstrates Go concurrency primitives (goroutines, channels) in action.
-- TTL-based OTP expiration using a background watcher
+- Implements TTL-based expiration logic in a lightweight, event-driven manner.
-- Docker-based containerization
+- Fully Dockerized for portability.
-- Kubernetes Deployments, Services, ConfigMaps
+- Supports Kubernetes Deployments, Services, and ConfigMaps.
-- Minikube-based local cluster deployment
+- Deployable on a local Minikube cluster for testing and demonstration.

 ## 🧪 Example Curl Requests